 When accidents, injuries, or surgery result in feelings of pain, doctors often prescribe hydrocodone to patients.
 Hydrocodone is a pain relieving medication that is used for moderate to severe pain.
 While the drug was developed as a medication for pain, it is a highly addictive substance.
-Even with proper medical supervision, it is possible to become addicted to the drug.
+Even with proper medical supervision, it is possible to develop a hydrocodone abuse problem.

 Forms of Hydrocodone